aws-deepracer-community/deepracer-core/README.md

 # DeepRacer
 A repo for running deepracer locally.

+**About new version for race in 2020, see: [richardfan1126’s wiki](https://github.com/richardfan1126/deepracer/wiki/How-to-start-the-training)**

 The rl_coach code comes from https://github.com/awslabs/amazon-sagemaker-examples/tree/master/reinforcement_learning/rl_deepracer_robomaker_coach_gazebo

 **The DeepRacer console underlying bundle can update with no warning so this won't always be up to date with the console.**